oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

             ![DMS](./images/dms-102.png "Users data AFTER masking (in DEV)")

-8. As you can see, the masked data is quite different from the original sensitive data and you can now share it without worrying!

-As you can see, the sensitive data is masked as per the defined formats in development environment and you can now share it without worrying.
-Lets have quick look at the Data Sharing use case:
+6. As you can see, the sensitive data is masked as per the defined formats in development environment and you can now share it without worrying.
+Lets have a look at how this masked data can be shared with vendors.
+* On your Oracle SQL Developer, go to the PDB1_SYSTEM worksheet where you queried Employee_Data table in development instance.

+* Go to Query Result and right click.
+Select Export and fill the necessary fields to extract the preferred format report.

-With columns like EmailID, LastName, and UserID masked, organizations can securely share data with external partners without exposing sensitive information.
-This allows for safe data sharing while preserving usability for various purposes, including analytics.
+* With columns like EmailID, LastName, and UserID masked along with other non-sensitive unmasked columns, organizations can securely share data with external partners without exposing sensitive information.
+This allows for safe data sharing while preserving usability for various purposes, including analytics as shown below:

+*`"The Third-party consulting firm can group adoption trends by segment (e.g., new users, power users) without needing to know full personal identifiers.
+They can use first names to add personal touches to reports or findings, such as “Customers like Jose frequently purchased the product.”
+This allows them to give actionable recommendations on product improvements or new features to focus on, all while protecting sensitive data."`*

+**What You Accomplished:** Queried and reviewed masked data using Oracle SQL Developer, while also exploring the use case for securely sharing data with a third-party collaborator, achieving the following key benefits:

 a.
 Data Usability: Masked data retains its structure, ensuring partners can still perform tasks like reporting, and modeling without needing access to real personal data.